-An Operations and Maintenance Manual must be provided to the owner, operator, and EH, specifying inspection and maintenance requirements for all system components essential for operating and trouble-shooting the alternative/ET system.
-The owner must comply with the provisions in the Manual.

-- 2. Proprietary systems shall upon purchase include a two-year initial service policy with four site visits (every 6 months) for inspection, maintenance, and reporting.
-A signed contract between a qualified service provider and the property owner must be in effect prior to start-up and maintained through the initial service policy that includes sampling and disposal system maintenance.
-After the two-year period, the property owner is responsible to maintain a service policy with an approved service provider that covers the system operational requirements and associated fees.
-A maintenance agreement must be maintained for the life of the treatment unit. - 3.
-Samples of treated effluent from ET systems are to be collected by the Service Provider quarterly in the first year of operation and then annually, with results submitted to EH along with the service report.
+- An Operations and Maintenance Manual must be provided to the owner, operator, and EH, specifying inspection and maintenance requirements for all system components essential for operating and trouble-shooting the alternative/ET system.
+The owner must comply with the provisions in the Manual. - 2) Proprietary systems shall upon purchase include a two-year initial service policy with four site visits (every 6 months).
+After the two-year period, an extended service policy shall be made available for a fee. - 3) Samples of treated effluent from ET systems are to be collected annually by the Service Provider and results submitted to EH along with the service report.
 The design and installation of the system shall include provisions for collecting samples of effluent.
 Acceptable sampling locations include a sampling port, the pump chamber and the return line.
-Analysis of effluent samples shall be performed by a certified laboratory and shall include: 5-day biological oxygen demand (CBOD5), Total Suspended Solids (TSS); nitrate as N, ammonia as N and total nitrogen for systems that require nitrogen reduction; and, E. Coli for systems that require pathogen reduction.
-If sample results do not meet requirements, the homeowner will engage the service provider and any necessary qualified professional (s) as needed to determine the cause, make necessary repairs or adjustments and submit a passing resample within 90 days. - 4.
-Sampling shall be taken 3 months after installation by the provider and submitted to EH. - 5.
-If the testing is not satisfactory, monthly testing will be required every year until a passing report is provided to EH. - 6.
-If the residential or commercial property changes use or ownership, the provider will sample the effluent after 6 months of occupancy of the new owner or change of use and submit the report to EH. - 7.
-Pressure distribution laterals and drip emitter tubing in pressurized drainfields, if any, shall be checked for clogging of orifices and be flushed annually.
+Analysis of effluent samples shall be performed by a certified laboratory and shall include: 5-day biological oxygen demand (BOD5), Total Suspended Solids (TSS); nitrate as N, ammonia as N and total nitrogen for systems that require nitrogen reduction; and, E. Coli for systems that require pathogen reduction.
+If sample results do not meet requirements, the service provider must determine the cause, make necessary repairs or adjustments and submit a passing resample within 90 days. - 4) Sampling shall be taken 6 months after installation by the provider and submitted to EH. - 5) If the testing is not satisfactory, monthly testing will be required every year until a passing report is provided to EH. - 6) If the residential or commercial property changes use or ownership, the provider will sample the effluent after 6 months of occupancy of the new owner or change of use and submit the report to EH. - 7) Pressure distribution laterals and drip emitter tubing in pressurized drainfields, if any, shall be checked for clogging of orifices and be flushed annually.
 Filters for subsurface drip systems may need to be cleaned every six months.
-As part of the annual servicing, the area of the disposal field must be visually inspected for signs of surface failure. - 8.
-Operational telemetry is required and shall be able to diagnose and alert the following: high and low liquid levels, excessive pump cycles/run times and other parameters specified by the manufacturer.
-This requires either a telephone land line, WIFI to internet router, wireless cellular data connection, direct connected ethernet to internet router, or 5G connection to be installed and maintained by the property owner with ongoing direct connection and monitoring by the service provider. - 9.
-EH may require additional monitoring and maintenance requirements as a condition of initial permit approval, or as part of the Notice of Nonstandard System. - 10.
-Monitoring will be carried out under the terms of the Notice of Nonstandard System, which is recorded on the deed. - 11.)As specified in Chapter 7.38.184 (E) (4) and 7.38.295 of the Santa Cruz County Code, the property owner may be subject to a violation reinspection fee and/or a recordation of a Notice of Violation for deficiencies which include: failure to do annual servicing, failure to sample, sample results do not meet standards, failure to operate system properly.
+As part of the annual servicing, the area of the disposal field must be visually inspected for signs of surface failure. - 8) Telemetry is required and shall be able to diagnose the following: high and low liquid levels, excessive pump cycles/run times and other parameters specified by the manufacturer.
+This requires a telephone land line to be installed and maintained by the property owner.

+- 9) EH may require additional monitoring and maintenance requirements as a condition of initial permit approval, or as part of the Notice of Nonstandard System. - 10) Monitoring will be carried out under the terms of the Notice of Nonstandard System, which is recorded on the deed. - 11) As specified in Chapter 7.38.184 (E) (4) and 7.38.295 of the Santa Cruz County Code, the property owner may be subject to a violation reinspection fee and/or a recordation of a Notice of Violation for deficiencies which include: failure to do annual servicing, failure to sample, sample results do not meet standards, failure to operate system properly.
 Environmental Health will serve adequate notice and allow a reasonable amount of time for the property owner to rectify system deficiencies.